 - For Mobile Web: Contact Open Dental to enable the mobile web service, then set up the URL.
 See Mobile Web Setup.

 - For Patient Portal: Set up the Hosted URL, Patient Facing URL, and the notification email for Secure Web Mail.
-See Patient Portal: Hosted by Open Dental.
+See Setting up the Patient Portal.

 - For Web Sched: Contact Open Dental to sign up, then enable Web Sched.
-See Web Sched Setup.
+See Web Sched.

 Listener Service Monitor